 Rowan Atkinson (Johnny English), Dominic West (Simon Ambrose), Rosamund Pike (Kate Sumner), Gillian Anderson (Pamela Thornton), Daniel Kaluuya (Agent Tucker), Tim McInnerny (Patch Quartermain), Pik Sen Lim (Killer Cleaner), Mark Ivanir (Karlenko), Richard Schiff (Titus Fisher), Burn Gorman (Slater), Stephen Campbell Moore (Prime Minister), Togo Igawa (Ting Wang), Josephine de la Baume (Madeleine), Wale Ojo (President Chambal)

-Johnny English (2003) was one of the stragglers amid the fad for spy movie spoofs that began with the success of Austin Powers, International Man of Mystery (1997) and sequels.
+Johnny English (2003) was one of the entries amid the fad for spy movie spoofs that began with the success of Austin Powers, International Man of Mystery (1997) and sequels.
 It was based on a character that Rowan Atkinson, the star of Blackaddder (1982-9) and Mr Bean (1990-5), had created in a series of credit card commercials.
 At charitable best, Johnny English was seen as a lightweight timewaster.
 It failed to garner many good reviews and Rowan Atkinson was seen as hitting far below the level of wit that he did as Blackadder and Mr Bean.

 Johnny English Reborn is essentially the same mix as before, although with what looks like a larger budget, including location shooting in Hong Kong and Argentina.
-This also allows for much more in the way of action sequences, including a motorised wheelchair race through the streets, tomfoolery with a helicopter and a climactic assail of a mountain lair and fight around a gondola, whereas the first film was more focused more on pure slapstick.
-This film also appears to be mimicking the James Bond films more so than the first with a Q sequence parody, a golf game modelled on the one in Goldfinger (1964), and its own variants on the mountain lair assault from On Her Majesty’s Secret Service (1969) and fight aboard a gondola from Moonraker (1979).
+This allows for much more in the way of action sequences, including a motorised wheelchair race through the streets, tomfoolery with a helicopter and a climactic assail of a mountain lair and fight around a gondola, whereas the first film was focused more on pure slapstick sequences.
+This film also appears to be mimicking the James Bond films more so than the first with a Q sequence parody, a golf game modelled on the one in Goldfinger (1964), and variants on the mountain lair assault from On Her Majesty’s Secret Service (1969) and fight aboard a gondola from Moonraker (1979).

 The plot is an exceedingly routine one thrown together from various spy film plot elements that first involves the collection of the pieces of a McGuffin gadget (that does not appear to have any clear purpose when assembled), followed by Rowan Atkinson becoming a rogue agent (a plot that seems requisite for each of the Mission: Impossible films) and a big climactic lair offensive to stop the villain from unleashing his mind control device.